hsehastian/medots/README.md

-# List of notes and code base on what I learned from udemy "Understanding Typescript - 2022 Edition".
+# List of notes and code based on what I learned from udemy "Understanding Typescript - 2022 Edition"

 ## Why Typescript